-The SKINS and Contemporary Culture project will explore, assess, and map a number of key core themes:
+The Teenagers and Contemporary Visual Culture project will explore, assess, and map a number of key core themes:

 - Representations of teenage life and teen culture